rennydonny/2uAssessment/README.md

 ### Acceptance criteria

-1.[DONE] Create an interface with react.js that shows a list of unapproved invoices that are submitted via API described in user story #1.
-2.[DONE] Display the following fields for each invoice:"Invoice Number", "Vendor Name", "Vendor Address", "Invoice Total", "Invoice Date", "Due Date" 3.[PENDING] Create a solution that allows the user to select and approve invoices.
+1. [x] Create an interface with react.js that shows a list of unapproved invoices that are submitted via API described in user story #1.
+2. [x] Display the following fields for each invoice:"Invoice Number", "Vendor Name", "Vendor Address", "Invoice Total", "Invoice Date", "Due Date"
+3. [] Create a solution that allows the user to select and approve invoices.
 Once an invoice is "Approved" it should dissappear from the list of available invoices.
-4.[PENDING] When the user approves an invoice the "status" property for that invoice should be updated to "Approved" 5.[PENDING] When an invoice is submitted via the API from user story #1, it should populate in the list of displayed invoices without requiring the user to manually refresh the list of invoices.
+4. [] When the user approves an invoice the "status" property for that invoice should be updated to "Approved"
+5. [] When an invoice is submitted via the API from user story #1, it should populate in the list of displayed invoices without requiring the user to manually refresh the list of invoices.

+[x] is Done

-[PENDING] Demo :
+### Demo :

 ### To run after you downloaded the source: